 VHS Summer Concert Series at Port Warwick – Enjoy the summer night air on Styron Square listening to the area’s best live music.
 Bring your own lawn chair, blanket, food, and beverage (beer and wine are allowed).
 You can also enjoy the music from one of the patios of the following Port Warwick restaurants: Schlesinger’s, Fin Seafood, Thaijindesu Thai & Sushi Bar or Brickhouse Tavern.

-Rock the Row Fridays – End your work week on a happy (musical) note.
-This free Friday night concert series features the top local bands in Coastal Virginia.
-Enjoy a dance area, corn hole, free children's activities, food vendors, and adult beverage sales.
+Third Thursdays – Wrap up your work week on a happy (musical) note.
+This free Thursday night concert series features the top local bands in Coastal Virginia.
+Enjoy a dance area, corn hole, free children's activities, food vendors, and beverage sales.
 Bring your lawn chair and enjoy the summer at City Center.
-Performances are held on the Market Stage at Mariners Row.
+Performances are held on the Fountain Way Stage (across from Aroma's).